Examination and Graduation

 What if there is restricted content in my thesis?

-In general, the MPLS Divisional Board are of the opinion that the hard copy of theses should be readily accessible as contributions to knowledge.
+In general, the MPLS Divisional Board are of the opinion that theses should be readily accessible as contributions to knowledge.
 The board accepts that it may sometimes be necessary to restrict access to a thesis temporarily, e.g. while a patent is being taken out, and that bodies such as the UKRI make specific provision for such a course in their standard conditions of research studentships, but the board wishes to be consulted as early as possible (i.e. normally before a student is admitted as a candidate for a higher degree) if a sponsor or other person wishes to impose any longer-term restriction on access to a proposed thesis, or the exclusion of any material from a thesis on the grounds of confidentiality.
 Only in exceptional cases will the board accept such conditions.
-If you wish to apply to restrict access to your hardbound thesis, your application (GSO.3c form) should ideally be made simultaneously with your application for appointment of examiners (GSO.3 form).
+If you wish to apply to restrict access to your thesis, your application (GSO.3c form) should ideally be made simultaneously with your application for appointment of examiners (GSO.3 form).
 This should include the reasons for your request and the length of time for which dispensation is required.

 Oxford Digital Theses - e-Theses